espressomd/espresso/doc/sphinx/magnetostatics.rst

 Scafacos Magnetostatics
 -----------------------

 Espresso can use the methods from the Scafacos *Scalable fast Coulomb solvers* library for dipoles, if the methods support dipolar calculations.
 The feature ``SCAFACOS_DIPOLES`` has to be added to :file:`myconfig.hpp` to activate this feature.
-At the time of this writing (Feb 2018) dipolar calculations are only included in the ``dipolar`` branch of the Scafacos code.
+Dipolar calculations are only included in the ``dipolar`` branch of the Scafacos code.

 To use SCAFACOS, create an instance of :class:`espressomd.magnetostatics.Scafacos` and add it to the list of active actors.
 Three parameters have to be specified:

 * ``method_name``: name of the SCAFACOS method being used.
 * ``method_params``: dictionary containing the method-specific parameters